3db/3db/docs/usage/custom_controls.rst

 PostProcessControl
 ------------------

-These type of controls are implemented to modify the rendered image, e.g., add image-level corruptions, change background colorm, etc.
+These type of controls are implemented to modify the rendered image, e.g., add image-level corruptions, change background color, etc.
-All it takes to implement a new postprocess control is to subclass the provided base classes, :class:`threedb.controls.base_control.PostProcessControl`:
+All it takes to implement a new postprocess control is to subclass the provided base class, :class:`threedb.controls.base_control.PostProcessControl`:

 .. code-block:: python

     from threedb.controls.base_contol import PostProcessControl

-    class ImageNetCControl(PostProcessControl):
+    class CorruptionControl(PostProcessControl):
         pass

-In order to make this a valid preprocessing control, we need to provide implementations of two abstract functions: ``__init__``, and ``apply()``.
+In order to make this a valid postprocessing control, we need to provide implementations of two abstract functions: ``__init__``, and ``apply``.

 Similar to before, the ``__init__()`` is the place to define the arguements needed by the control: